nhicasanchez/ITBA-3207-Team-Population-Growth-Analyst-/README.md

 References

-2022 Al Jazeera Media Network_young-poor-Pregnant:Teen-mums-in-the-Philippines.
+1.2022 Al Jazeera Media Network_young-poor-Pregnant:Teen-mums-in-the-Philippines NC
-OCTOBER 19, 2020, GLOBAL health, The Philippines Birth practices facilities maternal and infant mortality declines.
+2.OCTOBER 19, 2020, GLOBAL health, The Philippines Birth practices facilities maternal and infant mortality declines.
-Philippine National Statistics Office.
+3.Philippine National Statistics Office.
 (1994) 'Philippines National Safe Motherhood Survey 1993', National Statistics Office and Macro International Inc., Calverton, Maryland.
-Reproductive Health Law in the Philippines Esperanza Cabral Former Secretary of Health, Department of Health, Philippines
+4.Reproductive Health Law in the Philippines Esperanza Cabral Former Secretary of Health, Department of Health, Philippines.
+5.Changing behavior in pregnant women: A scoping review by Laura A. Zinsser, 6.Birth, Marriage, and Death Statistics for 2021 (Preliminary, as of 28 February 2022) by Philippines Statistics Authority 7.Poverty in the Philippines: Causes, Constraints, and Opportunities by Asian Development Bank 8.Republic Act 10354: The Responsible Parenthood and Reproductive Health Act of 2012 by Republic of the Philippines Congress of the Philippines
+Metro Manila Fifteenth Congress Third Regular Session Begun and held in Metro Manila, on Monday, the twenty-third day of July, two thousand twelve 9.poverty seminar presentations by Ross Hessmiller.
+10.Sex – sexuality education Personal development for the prevention of discrimination and violence (SEXED) Author: Angeliki Andreou, Cyprus Editor: Ildikó Lázár.